OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_posts/2019-09-05-version-control-and-git.md

 git add .
 ```

+This will add all the files in your current folder and all the files under it.
+It's quite handy most of the times, since you don't have to hand pick all the files that have changed.
 Now the state of the files has changed to staged, but the staged files are not yet saved to the git directory.
 We have only indicated, that we want to save these changed files as they are at the moment in the next commit.
 Finally, we can actually save the files to the git directory running:

 ```
-git commit -m"Some describing message about the changes"
+git commit -m "Some describing message about the changes"
 ```

 This will change the state of the files to committed.
 Note that each commit needs to have a message explaining what kind of changes that specific commit introduces and what is the purpose for those changes.
 This makes it easier to review the project history and progress, but also to roll back any changes and fix bugs later on.
 If you leave out the flag -m and the message, a text editor will open, where you can write a longer, detailed description below the title message.
 The commit is then created by saving and exiting the text editor.
 At this point all the work is still located in your computer.
 If, for some weird reason, it would explode or get stolen, all the work would still be lost.